 - First meaningful paint: This determines how long it takes for the first meaningful content to appear onscreen.
 The lower the score, the faster that page appears.

 - First interactive: This measures when a page is minimally interactive.
 This determines if most UI elements are interactive and if the screen responds reasonably to user input.

 - Consistently interactive: This measures when a page is fully interactive.

 - Perceptual speed index: This speed index shows how quickly the contents of a page are visibly populated.
 It also comes with a target loading time of <1,250 ms.

 - Estimated latency input: This measures how long it takes for your page to respond to user input.
 A high latency will result in a page that feels sluggish or laggy.
 The target here is <50 ms.

-- Critical requests chain: This network waterfall shows what resources are needed to initially render this page.
+- Critical requests chain: This network waterfall shows what resources are needed to render this page initially.
 Prioritize asset loading in the critical rendering path to speed up the page.

-The Lighthouse report also features a number of opportunities to improve the site speed of your mobile site, including how much loading time they will save.
+The Lighthouse report also features some opportunities to improve the site speed of your mobile site, including how much loading time they will save.
 These include reducing render-blocking stylesheets, render-blocking scripts, properly sizing images and fixing offscreen images.